AnnaLindeberg/AOC23/README.md

 Aaah okay a modified Dijkstras (or not really, I guess it's really a question on how you generate the graph?) works on the small input, but my implementation is too slow to run on the full thing.
 If I get the time and urge, I'll test building a networkX-graph from the grid and use their shortest-path algorithm instead.
 Also: I should really, really start using numpy-arrays instead of tuples for coordinates, so that I stop doing ad-hoc addition of vectors etc.

 ## Day 18: Lavaduct Lagoon

+I did part 1 of this quite similarly as the loop-counting on day 10 (with the pipes), in essence reading left-to-right.
+Kept track of what points where interior on the row before to keep track of passing over bends though, as this couldn't be figured out from the #-symbols though.
+For part 2 I realized that I needed to use my initial idea of counting sub-areas while reading the input.
+In essence, it would be counting area horizontally only, storing down/up steps in a stack.
+There's some details missing right now, but it is a fun little problem so I might come back to it later!

+## Day 21: Step Counter

+Took a break for a couple of days, and wrote the solution for part 1 very quickly and brute-force-ish.
+Don't really know how part 2 would be solved...